efwatts/LRP_Troubleshooting/README.md

 I also want to add my own scripts & modify original scripts to reflect any updates that have happened since it was written.

 ## Make file structure in your working directory to make this pipeline run easily
+The generic scripts in this repository assume that your directory is organized in this manner and that your raw data is in your working directory in a folder called `00_input_data`
 ```
 mkdir ./01_isoseq/
 mkdir ./01_isoseq/filter/